 Amazon link: Foxbrim Organic Jojoba Oil.

-Four – Teddie Organics
+Five – Teddie Organics

 Another organic, cold-pressed and pure jojoba oil.
 There are no chemicals, preservatives and inflammatory additives to speak of, and there’s only one ingredient: cold-pressed jojoba oil.